Aurelius Zoticus

-Aurelius Zoticus (Greek: Αύρήλιος Ζωτικός; active c.
+Aurelius Zoticus (Greek: Αὐρήλιος Ζωτικός; active c.
 219 – 221) was a cubicularius and famous male lover of the young Roman emperor Elagabalus.

 His story is known in two versions, one told by Cassius Dio and one contained in the later Historia Augusta.

 Version of Dio

 The contemporary historian Dio tells that Aurelius Zoticus was an athlete originally from Smyrna, the son of a cook, for which he had the nickname Mageiros ("cook").
 In addition to having a beautiful body, Zotico was known for having large sexual organs; when the emperor's envoys, sent around for this purpose, learned of this fame, they had him accompanied to Rome with a gigantic escort.

 In the capital he received the title of cubicularius, (attendant to the emperor's bedroom), obtained the honor of bearing the name Avitus (which belonged to Elagabalus' grandfather, Gaius Julius Avitus Alexianus), was adorned with garlands and brought to the imperial palace accompanied by many torches.
 Elagabalus opened the doors of the palace dancing and, when Zoticus greeted him calling him "Lord Emperor", Elagabalus replied: "Call me not Lord, for I am a Lady."

 Elagabalus and Zoticus went to take a bath, where the emperor found out that the athlete lived up to his fame, and prepared for a night.
 However, Hierocles, a charioteer who had become the emperor's lover, had Zoticus served a drugged drink, fearing that he might supplant him in the favor of the emperor.
 Because of the drug, Zoticus was unable to satisfy his lover and, stripped of his honors, was exiled from Italy.
 According to Dio, this saved him from death that would soon meet the emperor's collaborators and allies.